 What is the English name for tutu?

-The English word name for girls or women or ballerinas dressed and wearing a short skirt is a used word for girls wearing a full skirt or tutu skirt.
-Women wear shorts and full skirts, usually worn with skirts made of several layers of tarlatan or tulle worn by ballerinas.
+The English word names for girls, women, or ballerinas dressed in short skirts are used for girls wearing full or tutu skirts.
+Women wear shorts and full skirts, often paired with skirts made of several layers of tarlatan or tulle, which ballerinas also wear.

 What is the difference between tutu and tulle?

-The main difference between tutu skirts and tulle is that tutu skirts are made using tulle, a specific type of net-like and thin fabric.
+The main difference between tutu skirts and tulle is that tutu skirts are made from tulle, a specific type of thin, net-like fabric.
 Several layers are required to create a skirt of any substance.
 Tulle material comes in different kinds, some of which are soft and fold in airy and gentle waves, while others are stiff.

 How is a tutu made?